 StartupNation has partnered with Yottled to provide the fastest way to bring your business online.
 Get started for free

-To improve your odds of success, keep these six key trends in mind to start a profitable e-commerce business in 2021:
+To improve your odds of success, keep these six key trends in mind to start a profitable e-commerce business:

 Pick a niche with growth potential

 With an estimated 12 to 24 million e-commerce sites globally (and more being created every day), it is vital to stand out from the crowd.
 In any business, online or not, the bottom line is that if you try to sell to everybody, you end up selling to nobody.
 This is particularly true in the extremely competitive world of e-commerce.
 Look for niches where demand is growing and carefully target your audience in order to differentiate yourself from competitors.

 And once you’ve got your store up and running, a great way to narrow your niche or further define your product offerings is by surveying your current customers.
 Consumer feedback can help you collect in-depth information and discover any commonalities among your customers that can help you narrow your niche even further.